This Is What Happens to Your Body When You Get Stung by a Bee

 Your body does a whole lot of work to fight back against the sting.

-If you've ever been stung by a bee, you are most likely able to recall the nasty side effects associated with the sting—such as the sharp pain, redness, and swelling at the site of the attack.
-While bee stings prove to be mostly harmless (90 to 100 individuals die every year from allergy-related complications, according to the Centers for Disease Control), they do produce incredible reactions in the body.
+If you've ever been stung by a bee, you likely recall the nasty side effects that followed the sting—like the pain, redness, and swelling at the site of the attack.
+When we get a bee sting, our bodies do a whole lot of work to fight against the bee's venom—and in nearly all cases, our immune systems provide an impeccable line of defense.
+(Only 90 to 100 individuals die every year from allergy-related bee sting complications, according to the Centers for Disease Control and Prevention.)

-Your body releases histamine.
+Your body releases histamine, causing swelling.

 Your blood pressure drops.